Chot Reyes

 Vincent "Chot" P. Reyes (born August 1, 1964) is a Filipino basketball coach who is the head coach for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
-He also served as the head coach for the Philippine national basketball team, where he led the team to a historic silver medal finish at the 2013 FIBA Asia Championship and its subsequent appearance at the 2014 FIBA World Cup; the country's first in 36 years.
+He also served as the head coach for the Philippine national basketball team, which he led to a silver medal finish at the 2013 FIBA Asia Championship and its subsequent appearance at the 2014 FIBA World Cup; the country's first in 36 years.
 He also coached the team in the 2023 FIBA World Cup.

 In the Philippine Basketball Association (PBA), Reyes has won nine championships as head coach and has been recognized as a seven-time PBA Coach of the Year.

 He was also the president and chief executive officer of TV5 Network from 2016 to 2019; as well as president of TV5 sales arm, Media5 Marketing.

 Education

 Reyes graduated from the Ateneo de Manila University.
 He also attended the Edinburgh Business School in the United Kingdom.